yashmadan123/FabConRTITutorial/Lab_Files/Exercise-1.md

 ## Task 4: Enable OneLake Availability
 In this task, you’ll enable OneLake Availability to automatically copy KQL Database data to OneLake in Delta format, allowing seamless querying through Lakehouse and other tools.
 It’s best enabled before loading large datasets and can be set per table.

 1. When an Eventhouse is created, a KQL Database with the same name is created as well.
-To open the KQL Database click on the Database **WebEvents_EH** in the section **KQL Databases**.
+To open the KQL Database, click on the Database **WebEvents_EH** in the section **KQL Databases**.

     ![](media/new/3.png)

 2. After selecting the KQL Database.
-Click on the switch **Availability** (Change the setting from Disable to Enable) under **Database details** to **enable** the OneLake availibility as shown in the screenshot.
+Click on the switch **Availability** (Change the setting from Disable to Enable) under **Database details** to **enable** the OneLake availability as shown in the screenshot.

     ![](media/new/4.png)